lbud/mapbreaking-workshop/README.md

     <details>
     <summary><em>Answer:</em></summary>
     When we comment out the first line, we’re removing one out of every two triangles that make up the “walls” of a 3D extrusion (remember, we create a triangle by adding the indices of its vertices in the vertex array to the index array), so in our map, every wall will have only one lower triangle.
+If we wanted to make the roofs look jagged, we would need to skip every other triangle added [here](https://github.com/mapbox/mapbox-gl-js/blob/78a685240f07c4af6ece224ebd46022e8e60ce1a/src/data/bucket/fill_extrusion_bucket.js#L204-L209) — so, say, increment by 6 instead of 3 (being careful not to jump out of bounds).
     </details>

 * In `src/data/bucket/circle_bucket.js` (use [http://localhost:9966/debug/circles.html](http://localhost:9966/debug/circles.html)), [here](https://github.com/mapbox/mapbox-gl-js/blob/78a685240f07c4af6ece224ebd46022e8e60ce1a/src/data/bucket/circle_bucket.js#L145-L146) we add two triangles.
 What if we changed which indices we made the triangles out of?
 Change the first line to add triangles at index 0-2-3, then the second to add triangle 0-3-1.
 Can we explain this?
 Using [this diagram](https://github.com/mapbox/mapbox-gl-js/blob/78a685240f07c4af6ece224ebd46022e8e60ce1a/src/data/bucket/circle_bucket.js#L131-L135) as a guide, how would you flip the pacman in the opposite direction?